phylosdd/PhyCoMB/practice_data/README.md

 The `tables.html` file provides information on the various levels of organization:

   * Mapping between _Trees_, _Traits_, and _Elements_.
 This is the same information as in the `assemble.R` files.
+  * Metadata for the components (NumItems, Type, Comment, etc.)  I could fill this out more thoroughly if it would help.
-  * Definition of _ReferenceSets_ and _BenchmarkSets_ and their relations to _Elements_.
+  * Definitions of _ReferenceSets_ and _BenchmarkSets_ and their relations to _Elements_.
 This information is not present elsewhere in this example data.
-  * Metadata for the components (NumItems, Type, Comment, etc.)  I could fill this out more thoroughly if it would help.
+It may not be clear from these few examples, but in general:
+    - Each _Element_ will belong to one or more _ReferenceSets_.
+There will be many _ReferenceSets_.
+The main purpose of these is to provide a natural grouping of _Elements_ as they are contributed (e.g., I have an idea and run 10 tests of it).
+    - Some _Elements_ will belong to one or more _BenchmarkSets_.
+There will be many fewer _BenchmarkSets_ than _ReferenceSets_.
+It could be that the entire contents of a _ReferenceSet_ will be in the same _BenchmarkSet_, but most of the time it will just be select _Elements_.
+The main purpose of these is to provide a small sample of tests chosen to be effective together.
+    - There will be only a handful of _Tasks_.
+Each will consist of several _BenchmarkSets_.

 The `report.R` file is a placeholder for now.
-I could fill it in to produce summaries like it would be nice for users to browse on the database website eventually.
+I could fill it in to produce summaries of the results, to illustrate how it would be nice for users to browse on the database website eventually.

 In `downloads/` are files that were obtained from elsewhere.
 They are not directly useable for our analyses, but they are the raw material for some Trees or Traits.